sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 release process that little bit easier, and also delivering app bundle size improvements.

-However, the biggest takeaway from today's post should be that you need to either provide new launch images or make the change to XIB launch screens if you properly want to support the new iPhone 6 and 6 Plus.
+However, the biggest takeaway from today's article should be that you need to either provide new launch images or make the change to XIB launch screens if you properly want to support the new iPhone 6 and 6 Plus.
 This isn't particularly obvious - since your app will run on the new devices, but it runs in scaled